Tutorial: MIT Thesis LaTeX Template with VS Code

 In practice, with VS Code + LaTeX Workshop, the least surprising setup is:

-1. Open MIT-thesis-template as the VS Code workspace.
+MIT-thesis-templateas the VS Code workspace. - Copy

 2. Opening the project in VS Code